The Dynamics 365 Implementation Playbook

 In the other scenario, you may already be doing Dynamics implementations and you want to fine-tune your method and improve your process .
 Then this schedule is a great way to see how other experts in your field are managing Dynamics rollouts.

-This project schedule is supposed to serve as a foundation for planning your Dynamics rollout.
+This project playbook and schedule are meant to serve as a foundation for planning your Dynamics rollout.
 You will need to adapt it to your specific needs and circumstances:

 - Review the list of modules: The schedule assumes the implementation of the entire Dynamics suite, including manufacturing and service processes.
 Remove the rows for the modules you are not planning to introduce.